 Former New York Knicks All-Star Julius Randle has been playing with a different verve to start the season.

-As strong as their defense is, Randle’s re-emergence on offense has been the catalyst of the Knicks’ current four-game winning streak.
+Randle’s re-emergence on offense is serving as the catalyst of the Knicks’ current four-game winning streak.

-Randle could have given Joel Embiid, who convincingly won the Eastern Conference Player of the Week with monster numbers: 43.3 points and 10.3 rebounds, a run for his money had he not gotten ejected in the Knicks’ 112-99 win against the Sacramento Kings last Sunday.
+Randle could have given Joel Embiid, who convincingly won the Eastern Conference Player of the Week with monster numbers: 43.3 points and 10.3 rebounds, a run for his money if not for his ejection in the Knicks’ 112-99 win against the Sacramento Kings last Sunday.

 Randle was on his way to a third straight 30-point effort after scoring 27 in the first half.
 But he left the game early with two technical fouls in the third quarter.

 Randle claimed he relapsed.
-He’s been intentionally trying to avoid arguments with game officials this season after jawing with them and the fans in a poor display of behavior last season.
+He’s been intentionally trying to avoid arguments with game officials this season after jawing with them and the fans in a poor display of behavior last year.

-Up until that fateful moment in the third quarter of Sunday’s win, Randle was fine.
-Not perfect but was playing with a joyful spirit, often smiling while playing unselfish basketball.
+Randle was fine until that fateful moment in the third quarter of Sunday’s win.
+He was not perfect, but he played with a joyful spirit, often smiling while playing unselfish basketball.